X

 About Professor Hillman

-Professor Hillman came to the University of Memphis Cecil C. Humphreys School of Law in the summer of 2017.
-Prior to joining the faculty at Memphis Law, Professor Hillman taught Legal Process I & II as an adjunct professor at the University of Tennessee College of Law from 2010-2017 and undergraduate and graduate level classes on Business Law & Ethics and Employment/Labor Law at Tusculum College from 2003-2017.
-In 2013, Professor Hillman was an organizing member of the Tennessee Marriage Equality Legal Team that challenged Tennessee's constitutional and statutory bans on recognition of valid out-of-state same sex marriages.
-In 2015, the case, Tanco v.
-Haslam/Obergefell v.
-Hodges, was successfully decided by the United States Supreme Court, culminating with nationwide marriage equality on June 26, 2015.
+Professor Regina Hillman joined the University of Memphis Cecil C. Humphreys School of Law faculty in 2017.
+She teaches Legal Methods I & II, Professional Responsibility, Advanced Legal Writing, Gender & the Law/LGBTQ+ Law, and Advanced Constitutional Law – Individual Rights.
+Before joining the Memphis Law faculty, Professor Hillman taught Legal Process I & II as an adjunct professor at the University of Tennessee College of Law and undergraduate and graduate level classes on Business Law & Ethics and Employment/Labor Law at Tusculum University.

 Professor Hillman received her J.D. summa cum laude from The University of Tennessee College of Law and was inducted into the Order of the Coif.
-During law school, she was the Editor-in-Chief of the Tennessee Law Review.
+During law school, she was the Editor-in-Chief of the Tennessee Law Review and was inducted into Phi Kappa Phi.
 She received her B.A. summa cum laude from The University of Memphis.
-Following law school, Professor Hillma worked as a litigation associate at Bass, Berry & Sims and at Hunton & Williams, focusing on commercial business and healthcare litigation, commercial contract disputes, environmental claims, and labor/employment issues.
+During law school, Professor Hillman externed for the Honorable James H. Jarvis II in the U.S. District Court for the Eastern District of Tennessee and served as a Research Assistant for Dean Richard Wirtz.
+Following law school, Professor Hillman worked as a litigator at Bass, Berry & Sims, and Hunton & Williams, focusing on commercial business and healthcare litigation, commercial contract disputes, environmental claims, and labor/employment issues.

 Professional Admissions